opengisch/qgis-slim/README.md

 Optimized for headless, containerized environments

-- Builds on `debian:slim`
+- Builds on `ubuntu:22.04`
-- Does not have any gui or server components included
+- Does not have any gui components included

 ## Releases